giantswarm/docs/src/content/overview/fleet-management/cluster-management/installation-name/index.md

 ## How to claim a name

-To select a name for your new installation, please
+To claim a name for your new installation, please

 1. Browse the available names in the `.txt` files within the [installation-names](https://github.com/giantswarm/installation-names) repository and decide on a name.
 Feel free to pick the one you like best, for whatever reason.
 2. Fork the repository.